About Paphlagonia

 Paphlagonian Rock Tombs: Paphlagonia is known for its impressive rock-cut tombs.
 These elaborate burial sites carved into cliffs or rocks can be found in various locations throughout the region, showcasing the ancient funerary practices and architectural skills of the time.

-Who are the most famous people in the history of Paphlagonia?
+Who is the most famous people in the history of Paphlagonia?

 Paphlagonia, as an ancient region, produced several notable individuals who made significant contributions in various fields.
 While it is challenging to determine the most famous person in Paphlagonian history, here are a few individuals who achieved fame or left a lasting impact: